-This is a fate that many businesses face, only to either fail to mitigate the issue properly and in a timely manner, or they outright succumb to it.
+This is a fate that many businesses face.
+Unfortunately, many either fail to mitigate the issue in a timely manner, or they outright succumb to it.
 Either way, it is due to a lack of mitigation strategies being consistently put into place by managers in those supply chains.

 Being prepared for the worst and equipped for the best is the very idea behind supply chain resiliency.

 So today, we are going to give you some of our best advice to for building and maintaining solid supply chain resiliency.

 They say that a person is only as strong as their weakest link – and this couldn’t be truer for companies who work with various suppliers for their goods or materials.

 Understanding what risks or level of volatility your suppliers bring to the table will go a long way.
 And yes, everyone from your employees to your partners, to your suppliers comes with their own inherent risks.
 And when it comes to your suppliers, the people who are responsible for delivering quality goods or materials to you in a timely manner, you absolutely cannot afford to cut corners.
 If they can’t deliver or are constantly causing your customer’s orders to get held up due to demand issues and the like, you are left holding the bag, so to speak.

 Are your suppliers reputable?
 How does their payment history with you or another company stack up?
 What are their cycle or turn-around times like?

 By monitoring your suppliers on multiple levels and on various criteria, you can better optimize your own supply chain resiliency.
 If you need to cut ties with a supplier and find one who excels further in the previous suppliers’ weak point, the data you collect will tell you.